2023–2025 Sundhnúkur eruptions: Blue Lagoon

 The Blue Lagoon was once again evacuated and temporarily closed on 2 March 2024 in anticipation of an imminent eruption but reopened two days later after no eruption occurred.
 The Blue Lagoon was evacuated and closed indefinitely on 16 March due to the onset of the fourth eruption.
 However, it reopened on 6 April after Route 43 (Grindavíkurvegur) was rebuilt following its engulfment by lava on 17 March.
-Following the fifth eruption, the Blue Lagoon was evacuated and closed from 29 May to 2 June.
+Following the fifth eruption, the Blue Lagoon was evacuated and closed 29 May–2 June 2024.
 It closed again on 8 June due to another lava engulfment of Route 43, but the road was rebuilt, and the facility reopened on 14 June.
 The Blue Lagoon was evacuated once more when the sixth eruption began on 22 August 2024, but it reopened just two days later on 24 August.
 On 20 November 2024, the facility closed following an eruption.
 The next day, lava inundated the main parking lot in front of the geothermal spa and the northern section of Route 426 (Norðurljósavegur).
 The Blue Lagoon partially reopened on 6 December, approximately 16 days after its closure, with a full reopening occurring a few days later.
 Due to lava flow rendering the original parking area inaccessible, a temporary shuttle service was implemented, transporting visitors from Grindavík to the facility.
 This arrangement remained in effect until a new parking lot, situated north of the Blue Lagoon and within the protective barriers, became available approximately one week after the reopening, following the rebuilding of Route 43 (Grindavíkurvegur) north of Svartsengi.
 Following a brief and minor eruption on 1 April 2025, the geothermal spa closed for the day and resumed operations on 2 April.
 Later that same year, the Blue Lagoon was closed and evacuated early on 16 July due to the imminent eruption, but reopened again in the evening of the same day.
-As with previous evacuations, guests of the Blue Lagoon’s Retreat Hotel were temporarily relocated to other hotels.
+As with previous evacuations, guests of the Blue Lagoon's Retreat Hotel were temporarily relocated to other hotels.